 Mesothelioma and the Risk of Developing Diabetes

 If you have been diagnosed with mesothelioma or another cancer, know the risks.
 Talk to your doctor about monitoring your blood sugar levels and how to mitigate the risks of developing this chronic condition.
 The good news is, some simple lifestyle changes could be enough to lower your risk.

 What is Diabetes?

 Diabetes is a chronic condition characterized by high blood sugar levels.
 The hormone insulin, produced in the pancreas, controls blood sugar.
 Diabetes develops when the body becomes resistant to insulin or does not produce enough.
 Without properly managing blood sugar levels, someone with diabetes may suffer serious health complications, including vision impairment, nerve damage, heart disease, and even limb amputation.

 Diabetes comes in two main types.
 Type I diabetes occurs when the pancreas either stops producing insulin or does not produce enough to manage blood sugar.
 Type II diabetes occurs when a person’s body becomes resistant to the insulin produced by the pancreas.
 Major risk factors for type II diabetes are obesity, poor diet, and lack of exercise.

 Chemotherapy, Steroids, and High Blood Sugar

-Chemotherapy can elevate blood sugar levels, increasing diabetes risk.
+Chemotherapy treatments can elevate blood sugar levels, increasing diabetes risk.
 Whether it is actually the chemotherapy drugs that raise blood sugar is uncertain.
 However, the steroids often used in conjunction with chemotherapy do.
 Your doctor may prescribe steroids, often glucocorticoid drugs, to treat the nausea that often accompanies chemotherapy.
 These drugs raise blood sugar levels, causing a person to gain weight.
 This lead to diabetes after cancer treatment.
 Having other risk factors also increases the risk.